Are cockapoos high maintenance?

 Cockapoos Are Sensitive Dogs

 Your long-term health difficulties can harm your Cockapoo, so it’s essential to address them as soon as possible.
 For example, a Cockapoo, frequently frightened and unnerved by its owner’s moods and unpredictability, can become a neurotic wreck.
-You should aim to keep your Cockapoo calm during training and other important events.
+Keeping your Cockapoo calm during training and other important events would be best.

 Cockapoos Love To Bark